milkysan92/nobaros-cafe/script/Nobaros Cafe/Chapter 2/Main/New customer 2.md

 *A chill runs through my spine.
 Shaking my head, I decide not to explore that thought.*

-Emi: "(I don't want to accidentally jinx myself.
-I haven't recovered my memories yet.)"
+Emi: "(Let's not accidentally jinx myself.)"

-Emi: "(Who knows what could've happened to me?)"
+Emi: "(I haven't recovered my memories yet.
+Until then, who knows what could've happened to me?)"

-*Just then, Ingram returns with a pot of freshly brewed sencha tea, breaking Izumi out of his thoughts.*
+*Just then, Ingram returns with a pot of freshly brewed sencha tea.*

 Ingram: "Sorry for the wait, here's your sencha tea."

-*Ingram places a ceramic cup on the counter, and begins to pour a cup.
-Hot steam emanates from the tea spout, dissipating into the air with each passing moment.*
+*As Ingram pours some tea for Izumi, hot steam emanates from the spout, dissipating into the air with each passing moment.*

-Izumi: "Thank you, sorry for the trouble. . ."
+Izumi: "Thank you, sorry for the trouble."

 *As Izumi sips his tea, the tension in his shoulders disappears and his body deflates with a satisfied look.*

-*After a moment of relaxation, Ingram starts explaining the spirit guiding process as Izumi listens attentively, nodding every so often.*
+*After a moment of relaxation, Ingram starts explaining the spirit guiding process.
+Izumi listens attentively, nodding with an acknowledging look every so often.*

 Emi: "(. . .He hasn't questioned anything Ingram said so far.
 This guy really is handling himself well.)"